 The 30- to 60-minute procedure spares patients from having to undergo open heart surgery.
 Patients often stay in the hospital for at least one night following the procedure.

-Balloon aortic valvuloplasty (BAV) is used in cases of severe aortic stenosis that cause serious symptoms (i.e. difficulty breathing, dizziness, and fatigue), in which surgical replacement of the valve is not an option.
-Patients who benefit from BAV are typically elderly (with an average age of 85) and suffer from co-morbid conditions, such as lung disease and prior stroke.
-Many of these patients have limited life expectancy from underlying illness making them unsuitable for more invasive procedures such as percutaneous (TAVR) or surgical valve replacement.
-The symptom benefit from balloon aortic valvuloplasty typically lasts for six months (ranging from 3 to 12 months); after that it can be repeated again if required.
+Balloon aortic valvuloplasty (BAV) is appropriate when severe aortic stenosis is causing serious symptoms (i.e. difficulty breathing, dizziness, and fatigue) and surgical replacement of the valve is not an option.
+Typically, patients who benefit from BAV are elderly (with an average age of 85) and suffer from co-morbid conditions, such as lung disease and prior stroke.
+Many have a limited life expectancy from an underlying illness making them unsuitable for more invasive procedures such as a PCI or surgical valve replacement.
+BAV tends to alleviate symptoms for 3 to 12 months, lasting about six months on average.
+We can repeat the procedure if required.

 We use balloon mitral valvuloplasty for most cases of mitral valve stenosis.
 We use an echocardiogram to determine whether this approach is appropriate for the individual patient.
 Typically, it is appropriate for patients with are experiencing symptoms, for older patients with aortic valve stenosis who are unable to undergo surgery, and for some patients with pulmonic stenosis.
 Balloon mitral valvuloplasty usually lasts for five to seven years and, as with BAV, it is safe to repeat the procedure.